-Information communicated to a person identified as a confidential resource in Section IV.A does not constitute notice or a report to UTC of an incident of Prohibited Conduct.
-In other words, a disclosure of Prohibited Conduct to a person identified in Section IV.A.1 or Section IV.A.2 will not trigger a University response to an incident (i.e., UTC will be unable to investigate the incident or pursue disciplinary action against the Respondent, or provide Interim Measures to the Complainant).
+Information communicated to a person identified as a confidential resource in this Section IV.A does not constitute notice or a report to UTC of an incident of Sexual Misconduct or Relationship Violence.
+In other words, a disclosure of Sexual Misconduct or Relationship Violence to a person identified in this Section IV.A (including a person supervised by them (e.g., nurses, assistants, and front-desk staff)) will not trigger a University response to an incident because the people identified in this Section IV.A are not Mandatory Reporters and do not report any information about an incident to the Title IX Coordinator, a Deputy Title IX Coordinator, UTCPD, or another Mandatory Reporter without the Complainant's permission.
+As a result, UTC generally will be unable to investigate the incident or pursue disciplinary action against the Respondent, or provide Interim Measures to the Complainant.

-The persons identified in Sections IV.A.1 and IV.A.2 can, however, help a Complainant explore options, provide information, including information on Interim Measures, and provide emotional support.
+The persons identified in Section IV.A.1 can, however, help a Complainant explore options, provide information, including information on Interim Measures, and provide emotional support.
 A Complainant who at first requests confidentiality may later decide to report the incident to UTC and/or to law enforcement and have the incident fully investigated.
-The persons identified in Sections IV.A.1 and IV.A.2 can provide the Complainant with assistance in making such reports if the Complainant asks them to do so.
+The persons identified in Section IV.A.1 can provide the Complainant with assistance in making such reports if the Complainant asks them to do so.

-Complainants may pursue the communication options outlined in Section IV.A regardless of whether or not they choose to report the incident to UTC or law enforcement.
+Complainants may pursue the communication options outlined in this Section IV.A regardless of whether or not they choose to report the incident to UTC or law enforcement.
 In other words, the resources described in this policy are not mutually exclusive.

-1. Complete Confidentiality: UTC "Confidential Employees"
+1. UTC "Confidential Employees"

-If a Complainant does not desire action by UTC and would like the details of the incident to be kept completely confidential, but desires to confide in someone employed by UTC, the Complainant may speak with the following persons, who are called "Confidential Employees" for purposes of this policy:
+If a Complainant does not desire action by UTC and would like the details of the incident to be kept confidential, but desires to confide in someone employed by UTC, the Complainant may speak with the following persons, who are called "Confidential Employees" for purposes of this policy.